idaholab/moose/paper.md

 then various objects (such as components and closures objects) can log errors and warnings.
 Execution continues until the application chooses to print out all of the errors and warnings, in a very palatable, condensed format.
-Then the user can view and address these errors all at once, significantly decreasing the number of input file iterations.
+The user can then view and address these errors all at once, significantly decreasing the number of input file iterations.

 # Documentation